mrcbax/frwl/README.md

 We <3 you!
 ---

-**/u/BigT905 and /u/orangejuice3 for the Shodan results!
+- **/u/BigT905 and /u/orangejuice3 for the Shodan results!
 Massive contribution thank you!**

-/u/meostro Final compression command.
+- /u/meostro: Final compression command.

-Colseph Awesome script mods
+- Colseph: Awesome script mods

-Danuke for Dockerfile and image creation.
+- Danuke: for Dockerfile and image creation.

+- gidoBOSSftw5731: FreeBSD support.